AndyMc3000/lawn-genie-ci-milestone-4/README.md

 LawnGenie.ie represents a project I have undertaken for a fictional client.
 I have been hired to develop an e-commerce store for a Garden Centre who want a specialist website which focuses on selling products related to the care and maintenance of lawns.

+### User Accounts  ###

+All of the LawnGenie website features and functionality can be tested using one or other of the below User Accounts.

+* SuperUser - Website Admin and Django Admin Account
+  * UN: johndeere
+  * PW: husqvarna

+* Registed Customer Account
+  * UN: larrylawn
+  * PW: greenfingers

 #### [Back To Top ^ ](#top-of-page) ####
 <hr>